leonardotran/Build-Your-Own-World/README.md

 ### This game was built from scratch with no guidance.
+As the class's rule, there will be no code in this repo, please email me if you're interested in building this game @ leonardotran2108@gmail.com

 ### Hi there,  welcome to our group repo 👋